adamibrahim/email_confirm/README.md

 $ composer require adamibrahim/email_confirm
 ```

-##### If you installing at laravel 5.5 then you may go directly to Publish other wise you will need to edit composer.json and register the Service Provider
+##### If you installing at laravel 5.5 or heigher then you may go directly to Publish other wise you will need to edit composer.json and register the Service Provider

 ### composer.json